$\widetilde{\mid}\hspace{1mm}$-divisibility of ultrafilters II: The big picture

 \section{Closing remarks and open questions}

-Although we tried to keep the notation as simple as possible, it was not always feasible; we hope that this did not discourage the readers.
-To help the intuition, we included in this paper a large number of examples and counterexamples.
-A few more remarks are due.

-First, it may seem that some of the proofs may have been simpler, using the ${\goth c}^+$-saturation.
-In some cases, of course, this may be true.
-However, sometimes this is prevented by the fact that some sets (such as $u_p$, unless they are singletons) are not internal, and hence many other sets derived from them are not internal either.

-Second, why did we assume throughout the text that $|\{1,2,\dots,z\}|=\infty$?
+We assumed throughout the text that all sets of the form $\{1,2,\dots,z\}$ for $z\in\zve{\mathbb{N}}\setminus\mathbb{N}$ have the same cardinality; let us now consider what was gained by it.
 This condition implies that many other internal sets have the same cardinality.
-This allowed us to conclude that there is only one possible infinite value of the number of divisors of a fixed ultrafilter from a given ${\cal E}_{\cal P}$-class, which we denoted by $\infty$.
-With more than one such value things could get significantly more complicated.
+This allowed us to conclude that there is only one possible infinite value of the number of divisors of a fixed ultrafilter $\cal F$ from a given ${\cal E}_{\cal P}$-class, which we denoted by $\infty$.
+There are several advantages of this.
+First of all, this simplifies working with patterns, and does not require any additional set-theoretic assumptions.
+Second, it makes possible (or at least simplifies) the proofs of several results, such as Theorem \ref{samocplus} and Lemma \ref{pomdominate} that depends on it.
+Most notably, Theorem \ref{samealpha} is quite important: we need to know that what we learn about the pattern of $\cal F$ from some $x\in\mu({\cal F})$ is really a property of $\cal F$ and not of the particular $x$.

 Here are a few questions that remain unanswered.